rosell-dk/picoQuery/README.md

 		alert('thanks, man.\n\nThe event object is same as in jQuery: ' + e);
 	});

-Also, "each", "css", "get", "first", "addClass", "removeClass", "append", "appendTo" are supported.
-Many more are on the way - I'm very actively developing this library these days.
-And the library is easily extended.

-picoQuery is based on picoCSS, available here: https://github.com/vladocar/picoCSS
+picoQuery is originally based on picoCSS, available here: https://github.com/vladocar/picoCSS

 Here is a resource for writing code without jQuery: http://youmightnotneedjquery.com/